AlgoTrading-Capstone/platform/project-context-bitcoin-rl.md

 ---

+## Algorithm POC Environment & Setup

+A Proof-of-Concept (POC) implementation of the algorithmic engine has begun.
+The initial development environment and project structure are defined as follows:

+### Development Environment
+- **IDE:** PyCharm (Professional)
+- **Python Version:** 3.11.7
+- **Virtual Environment:** `.venv` created and managed directly through PyCharm (no external conda/poetry).
+- **Dependency Policy:**
+  - Install all packages via PyCharm’s package management GUI.
+  - Avoid external environment managers unless required for production later on.

+---

 ## Purpose of this Document
 This document is meant to give LLMs full context about:
 - what the project is trying to achieve,
 - what components already exist conceptually,
 - which tools/libraries have been chosen,
 - and which parts are intentionally *not* finalized yet.

 It should be used as a high-level description of the system’s architecture and intent, not as a final implementation spec.